 REFUND POLICIES & PROCEDURES

-At the Registration Deadline, each student will be charged for the registered number of credits(including audited classes).† All registered classes will be added together in determining the tuition to be charged, even if some of the classes have not started.† At this time students have purchased their places in the registered classes, and there will be NO REFUND given unless a student completely withdraws from school.
+All registered classes will be added together in determining the tuition to be charged, even if some of the classes have not started.† At the Registration Deadline students have purchased their places in the registered classes, and there will be NO REFUND given unless a student completely withdraws from school.